cvit-contrib/dataset/Caltech-UCSD-Birds/README.md

-# Name of the dataset goes here
+# Name of the dataset

 Use an introductory paragraph or two describing the dataset.
 Links to where the origin is.